-- *make sure you offer your child to cut the pasta before it dries completely as it will harden, making it almost impossible to cut.
+TIP: Offer your child to cut the pasta BEFORE it dries completely as it will harden, making it almost impossible to cut.

 Like the proper pencil grip, the proper scissors grip must be actively taught since it is completely unlike any other grip your child is used to.
 Most children explore with their hands and palms facing downward, or they default to holding small items with the pincer grip (with their thumb and pointer finger).
 The proper scissors grip, on the other hand, requires a child to rotate his/her hand so that the thumb faces upward and the pinky finger points at the floor.
 Then, he must spread his thumb and pointer finger as far apart as possible while using his palm to help stabilize the scissors.

-Once the pasta dries out and can not be cut anymore, put those little 🙌🏻hands to use while practicing fine motor skills by threading!
-For more on Valentines Inspired activities, see here ❤️Valentine's Inspired Activities for Kids.
+Once the pasta dries out and can not be cut anymore, put those little hands to use while practicing fine motor skills by threading!

-Lastly, see here DIY ❤️Valentines Heart Stickers ✂️ Scissors 🎥 Cutting Activity for Kids.
+Lastly, see HERE DIY ❤️Valentines Heart Stickers ✂️ Scissors 🎥 Cutting Activity